AP source: Joshua Kushner may buy Miami Marlins

-MIAMI (AP) -- The Kushner family, which already has close ties to the White House, may soon join Major League Baseball.
+MIAMI (AP) -- The Kushner family, which already has close ties to the White House, may soon move into Major League Baseball.

 Joshua Kushner, whose older brother is an adviser to President Trump, has a preliminary agreement to buy the Miami Marlins for about $1.6 billion, a person with direct knowledge of the negotiations said Friday.